Disease Guide ·Skin Conditions ·2026

 Allergies - The Chronic Condition Trap

-Here's where it gets complicated.
-If your dog is diagnosed with allergies, some insurers reclassify all future skin claims as a chronic or pre-existing condition after the first episode.
-This can limit or eliminate coverage for ongoing allergy medications like Apoquel or Cytopoint injections — which are the expensive part of managing allergies long-term.
+If your dog is diagnosed with allergies, some insurers reclassify all future skin claims as chronic or pre-existing after the first episode.
+This can limit or eliminate coverage for ongoing allergy medications like Apoquel or Cytopoint injections - the expensive part of long-term allergy management.

 Red flag · Chronic condition